-1. Note the effect the viscosity has on accuracy and technique.

-2. Be more aware of where this solution ends up.
-It is essentially a colored, dyed sugar syrup and as a result, it can get REALLY STICKY.
-Please remember to clean up every spill and to exercise caution so that none of this stuff gets in or on the pipette.
+- 1. Note the effect the viscosity has on accuracy and technique. - 2.
+Be more aware of where this solution ends up.
+It is essentially colored, dyed "sugar syrup" and as a result, it can get REALLY STICKY.
+Please remember to clean up every spill and to exercise caution so that none of this stuff gets in or on the micropipette.
+Lastly, if you have more time, you can make this process more challenging if you put the smaller samples of the viscous solutions (RV, GV,BV,YV) on ice for a few minutes prior to starting the activity.
+The food services folks next store may give you a small cup of ice if you ask nicely).....

-Exercise 6.
-Accuracy verses precision: Filter paper SOP:
+Micropipette Practice Exercise I: Accuracy verses precision: Filter paper SOP:

-This lab addresses the idea of accuracy verse precision.
-Assuming that your pipettes up to now have been working OK, then this final test will OK them for lab work.
+This lab addresses the idea of accuracy verses precision.
+Assuming that your pipettes up to now have been working OK, then this final test will validate the micropipette for subsequent lab work.
 This test looks at the idea of accuracy verses precision.
-Hopefully by now, your technique is getting better (although your thumb may be getting tired).
+Hopefully by now, your technique is getting better (although your thumb may be getting tired!).

 NOTE: The following SOP may use different sized filter paper.
 The size of the filter paper may affect the size of the drops you can add to the paper.
-TO get an idea as to how far to place the drops (especially the larger drops) please note the image on the last page of this SOP.
+To get an idea as to how far to place the drops (especially the larger drops) please note the image on the second to the last page of this standard operating procedure (SOP).
 It shows the drops smearing together (in the larger volumes) so...note the scale bar (ruler) and place your drops an appropriately large amount apart.
+Additionally, consider doing few drops overall and even omitting some of the larger volumes (500 and 1000 ul).
+Be sure to read all of the following before starting the lab.

 Also...this lab exercise can be VERY MESSY!
-The dye will bleed through the filter paper (so place some paper towels under the filter paper).
-The larger volumes tend to saturate the filter paper while the sample is being added.
+The dye will bleed through the filter paper (so place some paper towels under the filter paper). he larger volumes tend to saturate the filter paper while the sample is being added.
 The effect is to create a small volume of liquid that may "burp" when any air is introduced.
 This volume of air is often associated with the end of the delivery stroke on the pipet, when the operator is trying to get the last bit of liquid out by depressing the pipet to the second stop.
 In a nutshell...think ahead and be prepared to some leaking, splashing and smearing....
 In the end, it is just food coloring, but it can make a mess.